 Beginning in 1930, the campus was used as the first year of training for Penn State forestry students.
 They completed the remaining three years of study at University Park.
 By 1963, Penn State Mont Alto had become a Commonwealth Campus, offering the first one or two years of most Penn States majors.
 This was the first time that the campus was considered “coeducational.”
 Today, Mont Alto offers seven baccalaureate degrees and eight associate degrees, and serves more than 1,200 students annually.
 The campus also serves the business and community through its Continuing Education Center.

-“We are proud to be the oldest Penn State campus outside of University Park, and we are excited to celebrate the impact that this institution has made in the lives of so many for more than 100 years,” says Dr. David Gnage, Penn State Mont Alto chancellor.
+“We are proud to be the oldest Penn State campus outside of University Park, and we are excited to celebrate the impact that this institution has made in the lives of so many for more than 100 years,” says Dr. David Gnage, former Penn State Mont Alto chancellor.

 For more interesting and historical facts about Penn State Mont Alto, please follow the links below.